kevinpeterson/github-process-research/code/README.md

 Data analytics are provided vi a combination of SQL queries and Python [SciPy](http://www.scipy.org/) and [NumPy](http://www.numpy.org/).
 This process will generate all graphs, tables, and images needed by the manuscript.
 To start the data analytics process, execute:

     python plots.py

+Data summary analytics are gathered using SQL queries, and transfomred into LaTex table format.
+To execute the SQL summary analytics, execute:

+    python get_summary_data.py